From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models

-We identify and reason about individual user-specified \textit{objects} $\mathcal{O}$ within each state $s_t$.
-Each object $o \in \mathcal{O}$ consists of a name, an optional type, and a descriptor string.
-Descriptions are short user-provided natural-language phrases (such as ``blue mop" or ``small round coffee table") that, in the context of a particular set of images, suffice to designate a specific object.
-Importantly, we assume throughout that these descriptors enable clear disambiguation and identification of the particular object within the image-based state, and the corresponding objects are present in every state.

-The agent's action space $A$ in a particular domain is defined by a finite set of \emph{skills} $\C$ that are temporally-extended low-level robot behaviors.
-Each skill $C((\type_1, \dots, \type_v), \Theta) \in \C$ has a semantically-meaningful name, a policy function, optional discrete object parameters $(\type_1, \ldots, \type_v)$, and optional continuous parameters $\Theta$.
+$A$ is the agent's action space defined by a finite set of \emph{skills} $\C$ that are temporally-extended low-level robot behaviors.
+Each skill $C((\type_1, \dots, \type_v), \Theta) \in \C$ has a semantically-meaningful name, a policy function, optional discrete typed object parameters $(\type_1, \ldots, \type_v)$, and optional continuous parameters $\Theta$.
 For instance, a skill \texttt{Grasp} for picking up an object might have one discrete parameter of type \texttt{object} and a 6-dimensional $\Theta$ that is a placeholder for a specific grasp.
-An \emph{action} $a \in \A$ in a task is a skill $C \in \C$ with discrete and continuous arguments fully specified: $a = C((o_1, \ldots o_v), \theta)$.
-An action executes an underlying policy to modify the state.
+An \emph{action} $a \in \A$ is a skill $C \in \C$ with discrete and continuous arguments fully specified: $a = C((o_1, \ldots o_v), \theta)$.
+An action executes an underlying policy from the policy function (e.g. a learned grasp policy) to modify the state.